openedx/frontend-app-learner-portal-enterprise/docs/decisions/0010-webpack-splitchunks-cacheGroup-optimizations.md

 ## Alternatives Considered

-* Only rely on more application/code implementation changes (e.g., with dynamic imports and `React.lazy` with `Suspense`) when working with code splitting.
-This was ruled out as there are opportunities for paralleling a larger number of small requests even if those chunks are not dynamically imported.
+* Only rely on more application/code implementation changes (e.g., with dynamic imports and `lazy` with `Suspense`) when working with code splitting.
+This was ruled out as there are opportunities for parallelizing a larger number of small requests even if those chunks are not dynamically imported.
+* Define custom Webpack ``cacheGroups`` through ``SplitChunksPlugin``.
+This was decided against as it creates chunks containing components not relevant to all page routes and/or user interactions.
+For instance, if we defined a ``paragonVendor`` cache group with the intent to co-locate all Paragon components together, this would mean users need to essentially download code for all Paragon components, even ones unused for the given page route.
+Instead, we rather rely on default Webpack behavior whereby only the actual components necessary for the active page route and/or user interaction are included in the dynamic, lazily loaded chunk instead.
+More concretely, we would like to defer the loading of any Paragon components not currently used to reduce blocking network requests on initial page load.
 * Ensure the ``npm run serve`` command can utilize the HTTP/2 protocol.
 This was ruled out as it would require engineers to run the application under SSL and may need additional changes to get around issues regarding configuration and CORS.